vickmuir/Backup/evault-oracle-plugin.md

 {:pre: .pre}
 {:new_window: target="_blank"}

-# Installing the EVault Oracle Plug-in
+# Installing the EVault Oracle plug-in

 The Oracle plug-in is an add-on and is installed with the Windows Agent or the Linux Agent on the Oracle database host.
 Through the WebCC portal, you can configure jobs, back up Oracle databases to a secure, remote vault, and restore Oracle databases.
 The Oracle plug-in integrates into the existing architecture.